Helpico/Helpico/README.md

 </p>

 Our work begins with a fundamental question that millions of Ukrainian families now face: **What can we do when a child wants to learn, but their trauma won't let them?**

 Our answer is a new paradigm we call **Therapeutic Education**.
 It is built on a simple, powerful truth: for a child in crisis, learning cannot be a battle.
 It must be a path to healing.

-This is more than an educational project; it is our fight for the resilience of our nation and its future—our children.
+This is more than an educational project; it is our fight for the resilience of our nation and its future — our children.
 We are not waiting for the war to end to begin rebuilding.
 We are paving the way for Ukraine's educational and mental health recovery **today**, by creating a new standard of care and support.

 Our approach is twofold: